Field cut vs. Neglect following Stroke

 Early resolution of neglect is vital to improving functional status following stroke.
 Here are some of my favorite activities for treating neglect:

-- Sensory stimulation of the affect side with vibration, weight bearing, and functional electrical stimulation (go read this article.
+- Sensory stimulation of the affected side with vibration, weight bearing, and functional electrical stimulation (go read this article.
 It is fresh and full of ideas)

 - Bilateral limb activation activities